Eloisa James: Early life and education

 Mary Bly was born in Minnesota in 1962, the daughter of Robert Bly, winner of the American Book Award for poetry, and Carol Bly, a short story author.
 She was the inspiration for her mother's essay "The Maternity Wing, Madison, Minnesota", which was published in the anthology Imagining Home: Writing From the Midwest.
 Her godfather, James Wright, wrote a poem for her, which he included in his Pulitzer Prize-winning Collected Poems.
 She has three younger siblings, Bridget, Noah, and Micah.

 The Bly family did not own a television but did own more than 5,000 books.
 Robert often read to his children, exposing them to classics such as Beowulf.
 Even at a young age, however, Bly was fascinated with romance.
 Throughout her childhood, she wrote and produced plays, using her siblings as the cast, and charging admission to any adults in the household (poets came often, visiting her father).
 The plays always ended in a romance, if only because her sister insisted on being a princess.
 To entertain her siblings during a snowstorm, she once wrote and built a puppet show, complete with lights, that also featured a romance.
 After discovering the romance novels of Georgette Heyer in her local library, Bly convinced her father to allow her to read one romance novel for each classic novel she read.

 After graduating from Harvard University, Bly went on to earn an M.Phil. from Oxford University and a Ph.D. in Renaissance studies from Yale University.

 Career

 Academia

 She is a tenured professor lecturing on William Shakespeare at Fordham University in New York City.
-She has served as director of graduate studies in the English Department, as well as head of Fordham's Creative Writing Program and, in 2018 and 2019, associate dean of Fordham College, Lincoln Center.
+She has served as director of graduate studies in the English Department, as well as head of Fordham's Creative Writing Program and, in 2018 and 2019, associate dean of Fordham College at Lincoln Center.
 She specializes in bawdy puns found in English boys' plays written between 1600 and 1608.
 In addition to publishing an academic book with Oxford University Press, she has published an academic article on 17th-century drama in Publications of the Modern Language Association of America.